-For more information about these commands, see the Avaya Branch Gateway G430 CLI Reference.
+For more information about these commands, see Avaya Branch Gateway G450 CLI Reference.

-Root level command Command Description interface (fastethernet tunnel vlan loopback dialer) Enter configuration mode for the FastEthernet, Tunnel, VLAN, Loopback, or Dialer interface pmi6 pmi6 [link-local] Set the current interface as the Primary Management Interface for the system Note: You can define pmi6 or pmi6 link-local on a VLAN interface only.
-You can define pmi and pmi6 simultaneously on the Gateway, but only on the same VLAN interface no pmi no pmi6 set system contact Set the contact information for this Branch Gateway system set system location Set the location information for this Branch Gateway system set system name Set the name of the Branch Gateway system show pmi Display the current Primary Management Interfaces
+Root level command Command Description interface (fastethernet serial tunnel vlan loopback dialer) - Enter configuration mode for the FastEthernet, Serial, Tunnel, VLAN, Loopback, or Dialer interface - pmi6 pmi6 [link-local] Set the current interface as the Primary Management Interface for the system Note: You can define pmi6 or pmi6 link-local on a VLAN interface only.
+You can define pmi and pmi6 simultaneously on the Gateway, but only on the same VLAN interface

+Root level command Command Description - no pmi - no pmi6 set system contact - Set the contact information for this Branch Gateway system set system location - Set the location information for this Branch Gateway system set system name - Set the name of the Branch Gateway system show pmi - Display the current Primary Management Interfaces